 Convocations are the ceremonies each individual college and/or department organizes to honor their graduates.
 In most cases, the student's name is read aloud and they proceed across a stage.
 Commencement is the university-wide celebration all colleges attend, where the students' degrees are conferred by the UA President.
 At Commencement, students’ names are not read aloud and they do not proceed across the stage.

 Free parking is available in all garages and surface lots.
 Please visit here for more information regarding parking and travel.

 The Commencement ceremony starts at 7:30pm, with gates to the stadium opening at 5:30pm.

-The ceremony is projected to be 90-120 minutes long, from start to finish.
+The ceremony lasts approximately 90 minutes, from start to finish.